nan702ya/SKopenAPI/README.md

-# META Open API
+# SK Open API

 ## Overview
-This is the META Open API hosted at https://openapi.sk.com.
+This is the SK Open API hosted at https://openapi.sk.com.
 We welcome suggestion the API design.